mathiasertl/django-xmpp-http-upload/README.md

 ### ToDo

 * Write documentation on how to use and configure this app.
-* Actually test upload/download functionality.
-* Allow requesting a slot with a POST request.
 * Allow `application/xml` as output format for a slot request.